 He was bored, so Carter decided to watch the camera footage on his parents' WiFi camera.
 He turned it on and was amazed to see his dog open the front door with his paw and return hours later.
 Tomorrow, he was going to see where Rex went when he opened that door...

-These Visual Imagery Examples might help you flesh out more poignant scenes.
+Some Visual Imagery Examples might help you flesh out more poignant scenes.

 While adventure stories keep at least one toe in reality, fantasy stories can dash into uncharted lands and far-away worlds.
 This can be a wonderful escape for both the writer and the reader.
-Pack your bags with these prompts:
+Pack your bags with these writing prompts:

 The climber was lost atop a snow-covered mountain.
 All the paths were buried under a foot of snow, making it impossible to figure out which way to go.
 Just then, a white-winged horse swooped down to stand quietly by his side…